Skip to main content

 Can I distribute a protected Access application to end users?

 Yes.
-You distribute the .accdb file alongside a bin/ folder containing the compiled DLLs.
+You distribute the protected copy of your database (for example MyDatabase_protected.accdb) alongside a bin/ folder containing the compiled DLLs.
 End users only need Microsoft Access (2016 or later, 32-bit or 64-bit).
 No runtime or additional software is required.
 You can also add license key activation to control distribution.

 Does VBA Padlock protect my SQL queries inside the Access file?

 VBA Padlock protects VBA code that generates or executes SQL queries programmatically.
 Queries stored as Access query objects remain in the .accdb file.
-To protect sensitive SQL logic, write it as VBA code in VBA Padlock scripts rather than as saved Access queries.
+To protect sensitive SQL logic, keep it in VBA procedures rather than saved Access queries - the analysis moves those procedures into the compiled DLL.